AntAptive/Console-App-Logger/README.md

 # Future Project Goals
 - Add support for .bat and maybe .cmd files.
 - Add support for multiple console apps running simultaneously.

-# How to run in Visual Studio
-- Use Visual Studio 2022.
-- Set "Console App Logger" to the startup project.
-1. In Solution Explorer, highlight the "Console App Logger" project and right-click on it.
-2. In the popup menu, click "Set As Startup Project".